List of Brooklyn Nine-Nine characters: Jake Peralta

-Peralta has a strong connection to several workers in the squad.
-His best friend is Charles Boyle, who works with him at the precinct and admires Peralta; Charles also encourages his eventual romance with Santiago.
-Peralta and Gina Linetti are childhood friends, and he helped Gina get a job at the precinct as a civilian administrator.
-Diaz and Peralta were classmates at the police academy.
+Jake's best friend is co-worker Charles Boyle, who encourages his eventual romance with Amy Santiago.
+Jake and Gina are childhood friends, while he and Rosa Diaz were classmates at the police academy.

-While Jake initially struggled with Captain Holt's strict management style, he eventually matured under Holt's supervision and came to see the captain as a father figure; even calling him "Dad" on many occasions.
-In "The Oolong Slayer", Jake achieved his lifelong dream to catch a serial killer, but gave up credit for the arrest to the Chief of Brooklyn Detectives in exchange for effecting Holt's transfer back to the 99th Precinct.
-In season five, Holt put his career at risk by negotiating with mobster Seamus Murphy in order to free Jake and Rosa from prison after they were framed by Lt.
-Melanie Hawkins.
-The two also worked closely together to bring down Jimmy Figgis after being forced to go into witness protection in Florida.
+While Jake initially struggles with Captain Holt's strict management style, he matures under Holt's supervision and comes to see the captain as a father figure.
+In "The Oolong Slayer", Jake achieves his lifelong dream to catch a serial killer, but gives credit for the arrest to the Chief of Brooklyn Detectives in exchange for Holt's transfer back to the 99th Precinct.
+In season five, Holt puts his career at risk by negotiating with mobster Seamus Murphy in order to free Jake and Rosa from prison.
+The two also work closely together to bring down Jimmy Figgis after being forced to go into witness protection in Florida.

-Peralta continuously pranked and teased his partner Amy Santiago, masking his secret romantic feelings for her.
+Peralta continuously pranks and teases his partner Amy Santiago, masking his secret romantic feelings for her.
 Peralta confessed his feelings to her in "Charges and Specs" before going undercover for a mafia operation.
 His romantic feelings for her developed further throughout season two and they shared their first kiss in the season finale, "Johnny and Dora".
 Jake and Amy start dating in "New Captain" and decided to move in together in "Greg and Larry", but don't make it official until season four's "The Fugitive".
 Jake proposed to Amy at the end of their annual Halloween heist in HalloVeen and the two are later married by Captain Holt in the season five finale.
 In season 7, Amy became pregnant with their child.
 Their son McClane "Mac" Peralta-Santiago (who was named after John McClane from Die Hard) is born in the season 7 finale.

 In the series finale, with Amy's new position taking up more of her time and making their parenting schedule difficult, Jake decides to quit his job to become a stay-at-home dad, not wanting his son to grow up without a father as he did.
 Jake is the only character, along with Captain Holt, to appear in every episode of the series.